palantir/conjure-java/conjure-undertow-annotations/readme.md

 ### Globbed Path Parameters

-the conjure-undertow-processor only supports a restricted version of globbed or wildcard path parameters.
+The conjure-undertow-processor only supports a restricted version of globbed or wildcard path parameters.
 Only as a catch-all at the end of the path when using the `@Handle.PathMultiParam` annotation:

 ```java